AbrarRayva/abrarrayva/README.md

 ### Hello There 👋
 ## Welcome to my Github Profile

-I'm a high school student from Indonesia.
+I'm a high school student from Indonesia trying to learn programming and graphic design.

 My Social Media                               |
 ----------------------------------------------|
 [Instagram](https://instagram.com/abrarrayva) |